 Concerning the storage of imaging data, both the G16 and the SX420 write their files to SDXC cards.
 The G16 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the SX420 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G16 and Canon PowerShot SX420 IS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 |10.||Canon G1 X||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the G16 has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G16 and the SX420 are recent models that are part of the current product line-up.
-The G16 replaced the earlier Canon G15, while the SX420 followed on from the Canon SX410.
+The G16 is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G16 and the Canon SX420?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.